openfl/OpenFLDevelopersGuide/using-the-textfield-class/formatting-text.md

 }

-Next is the ActionScript code for a class that loads the example.css file and applies the styles to TextField content:
+Next is the Haxe code for a class that loads the example.css file and applies the styles to TextField content:

 package